 “Salary exempt” is more than just a label – it’s part of FLSA legislation that determines who does and doesn’t receive overtime pay.

 Did you inform your employer of your overtime only to receive additional pay at less than time and one-half of your regular pay?
-You may be able to recover lost wages.
+Your employer may be violating your employee rights, and you may be able to recover lost wages.
 Individuals, collective groups, and even independent contractors have a right to unpaid overtime wages.

 If you believe your employer failed to pay you proper wages, then you have up to three years to file a claim under the FLSA.
 An experienced employment law attorney in Tampa can help you determine if your situation qualifies.

-Recover your unpaid overtime.
 Contact Wenzel, Fenton, Cabassa, P.A. today for a free consultation regarding your salary hours.

 Please Note: At the time this article was written, the information contained within it was current based on the prevailing law at the time.
 Laws and precedents are subject to change, so this information may not be up to date.
 Always speak with a law firm regarding any legal situation to get the most current information available.